kmattix/series-score-overlay/README.md

 ## todo
 * Add close handler for when X is pressed on the overlay window.
+* Add UI changes in the control panel to show when the overlay has not been aplied.
+  - Specific elements should be bolded or otherwise when they have unapplied changes.
+  - Add buttons
+  - Remove buttons
+  - Team names
+  - Series type
 * Add support for other games:
   - Overwatch
   - Smash Ultimate